Diana Buzoianu: Deputy

-Buzoianu has been vocal about environmental issues, notably criticising the lack of maintenance for air quality monitoring stations and advocating for the restructuring of Romsilva, Romania’s state forestry agency.
-She also initiated a lawsuit against RA-APPS to disclose beneficiaries of state-owned properties, emphasizing transparency.
+Beyond legislative activity, Buzoianu was publicly critical of deficiencies in Romania’s environmental monitoring infrastructure, particularly the lack of maintenance of air quality monitoring stations.
+She also advocated for the restructuring of Romsilva, Romania’s state forestry agency, and initiated legal action against RA-APPS to compel the disclosure of beneficiaries of state-owned properties, citing the need for greater transparency.